If you just got a new ride and it’s time to replace the brake pads, you may want to know disc brake pad sizes and if all brake pads are the same.

 Final Words

-All brake pads have one primary function; to push against the wheels to slow or completely stop wheel rotation depending on the applied pressure.
-Whether the pad is fitted on the front or rear end of the axle, they perform the same function.
+All brake pads have one primary function: to push against the wheels to slow or completely stop wheel rotation, depending on the applied pressure.
+Whether the pad is fitted to the front or rear of the axle, it performs the same function.

-This, however, prompts most folks to ask, are brake pads universal?
+This, however, prompts most folks to ask, ” Are brake pads universal?
 Brake pads are not universal.
-While some brake pads can fit on various car models, it is important to note that they are not universal.
+While some brake pads can fit various car models, they are not universal.

-In fact, in some vehicles, two pairs of pads cannot be interchanged from the inner side of the rotor to the outer side of the rotor.
+In fact, in some vehicles, two pairs of pads cannot be interchanged between the inner and outer sides of the rotor.